RenderKit/oidn/README.md

   - `ROCM_PATH`: The path to the ROCm installation (autodetected by default).

-  - `OPENIMAGEIO_ROOT`: The path to the OpenImageIO installation (autodetected by default).
+  - `OpenImageIO_ROOT`: The path to the OpenImageIO installation (autodetected by default).

 # Documentation